gesievi/RADii/docs/tutorial/grashopper/documentation_rst/21_Params_connection.rst

 .. image:: ../images/Params/Params_connect.png
     :scale: 60%

-This component is a relay that lets you organize your wires more efficiently.
+This component is a relay for connections that lets you organize your wires more efficiently.

 **Input**